jlpatter/oxidized_git/README.md

 Once the GitHub release has been created and published (which you have to do manually), you'll need to update the `version` field and the versions in the urls and the `signature` fields (by copying the signatures generated in the associated `.sig` files) in `current_version.json` and push it up (so that the tauri updater will automatically download from the new release):

+## Have Questions?
+Join Us on Discord!

+You can join our public Discord server [here](https://discord.gg/4GTzenj4jY)